Aulacofusus calathus: Description

 sculpture consists of (on the penultimate whorl 13) fine rounded low subequal ribs with narrower interspace.
 The ribs at and below the periphery are a little more close-set.
 This sculpture covers the whole shell very evenly.
-The aperture is wide and measures 12 mm.,The outer lip is thickened and slightly crenulated by the external sculpture.
+The aperture is wide and measures 12 mm.
+The outer lip is thickened and slightly crenulated by the external sculpture.
 The body is erased.
-The columella is short and attenuated in fron.
+The columella is short and attenuated in front.
 The short siphonal canal is wide and slightly recurved.

 Distribution

 This marine species occurs near the Shumagin Islands, Alaska.